s5ot/rack-params_key_converter/README.md

   "created_at": "1989-03-18T09:45:00.000Z"
 }
 ```
-And JavaScript app receive as camelized key.
+And JavaScript app can receive as camelized key.
 ```json
 { "userName": "Noriaki Kakyoin",
   "createdAt": "1989-03-18T09:45:00.000Z"